-where refers to distance of the pixel from boundary while is number of pixels to be modified after blending within same column.
+where d refers to distance of the pixel from boundary while D is number of pixels to be modified after blending within same column.
 We have observed significant improvement in subjective quality but loss in BD bitrate gain after introducing padding and blending for the discontinuous regions.

 Post Filtering